Sarveshgithub/sfdc-lwc-lightning-datatable/README.md

 ## Q & A

-Feel free to ask any Question/Suggestion/Issue [here](https://github.com/Sarveshgithub/sfdc-lwc-lightning-datatable/discussions/categories/q-a)
+Feel free to ask any Question, Suggestion, Issue [here](https://github.com/Sarveshgithub/sfdc-lwc-lightning-datatable/discussions/categories/q-a)

 ## Want to contribute?
 Great!
 Create Pull Request to `dev` branch with your feature banch.